top of page

 Neck: Short, full, not inclined backwards at all.

-Legs & feet: Thighs powerful, well feathered with well-developed vulture hocks, consisting of long rigid feathers which almost touch the ground.
+Legs and feet: Thighs powerful, well feathered with well-developed vulture hocks, consisting of long rigid feathers which almost touch the ground.
 Fairly short shanks which are heavily furnished with long and rather stiff feathers on the outer sides.
 Toes, four, straight and well spread.
 The outer and middle toes being very heavily feathered.

 Plumage: Wide and full.
 Saddle very full, saddle feathers forming a half ball rear.
 Tail completely absent.

-General characteristics: Female
+Female

 The general characteristics are similar to the male, allowing for the natural sexual differences.
 The hen’s carriage is almost horizontal, with well-developed rump feathering.
 The comb and earlobes are smaller than in the male.